sqltop/mariadb/README.md

 SQLTop for MariaDB will connect to a MariaDB server and periodically run the SHOW PROCESSLIST and SHOW STATUS commands and attempt to summarize the information from them in a useful format.

+## Download
+You can download the binaries directly from the downloads page or from www.sqltop.com/mariadb/.

+## Screenshoots